 Try not to tense up as this can cause you to hyperventilate, and when we tense the muscles that assist breathing get tight, causing you to breathe in shallow, quick breaths and running doesn't then become enjoyable.

 Homework Week 2

 RunVerity Session 2 was 60 secs of running to start off with then 60 secs walking.
-We increased to 90 secs running with 60 secs walking.
-Then 2 mins running with 60 secs walking.
-We ran walked for approx 25 mins.
+We increased to 2 mins running with 60 secs walking for a total of 25 mins.

 To warm up walk briskly to increase the heart rate.
 Relax and slow down and walk before your breathing becomes too rapid.